 Rising New York Road Runners

 Yes.
 Rising New York Road Runners is free.
-NYRR will continue to support you and your staff and provide youth with free incentives to celebrate key milestones.
+NYRR continues to support you and your staff and to provide youth with free incentives to celebrate key milestones.
 Our resources, online curriculum, and database are free.

-Why is New York Road Runners changing its youth programs?
+Why did New York Road Runners change its youth programs?

-Will I still receive support from a NYRR Regional or Field Coordinator?
+Do I still receive support from an NYRR regional or field coordinator?

 Yes.
-You will be assigned a coordinator, who will support you and your staff.
+Your coordinator will support you and your staff.

 Can the program be used in Adaptive Physical Education (APE) classes?